ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 We begin by describing GMM and list parameters of the model.
 We continue by applying EM to GMM and derive update formulas.
-Then, the final algorithm to cluster data is given.
+Then, the algorithm to cluster data is given.
 We finally illustrate the clustering process on a simple example.
 This post does not detail how EM is working.
 [If you are interested about theoretical considerations, please read this post](../Rediscover-EM-algorithm).